kaspernielsen/niord-dk/README.md

     ./dev/install-base-data.sh

-Withing a minute or so, this will import domains, areas, categories, etc. needed to run the Niord-DK project.
+Within a minute or so, this will import domains, areas, categories, etc. needed to run the Niord-DK project.
 First clean up a bit:
 * In Niord, under Sysadmin -> Domains, click the "Create in Keycloak" button for the "NW" and "NM" domains.
   This will create the two domains in Keycloak.